-- 1. select and apply elements and principles of design to solve complex problems - 2. use appropriate and effective technologies, techniques and conventions to effectively express artistic intentions - 3. communicate ideas, emotion and information to affect and move an audience when creating personal and unique artworks - critically analyse and creatively respond to a range of cultural influences and artworks critically analyse and evaluate art ideas and information and make informed aesthetic judgements - crucially analyse and evaluate art locas and information and make informed aesthetic judgements apply effective reflective strategies to inform their artmaking and work as self-directed practitioners.
+- 1. select and apply elements and principles of design to solve complex problems - 2. use appropriate and effective technologies, techniques and conventions to effectively express artistic intentions - 3. communicate ideas, emotion and information to affect and move an audience when creating personal and unique artworks - 4. critically analyse and creatively respond to a range of cultural influences and artworks - 5. critically analyse and evaluate art ideas and information and make informed aesthetic judgements - 7. apply effective reflective strategies to inform their artmaking and work as self-directed practitioners.